Marzia-Jahan-Momo/Certified-Kubernetes-Administrator-CKA/05. Users and Permissions/commands.md

     kubectl get csr dev-momo -o yaml

 #### save decoded cert to dev-momo.crt file
-    from: kubectl get csr dev-momo -o yaml copy the certidicate base64 code and decode with: echo 'base64 code' | base64 --decode > dev-tom.crt
+    from kubectl get csr dev-momo -o yaml copy the certidicate base64 code and decode with: echo 'base64 code' | base64 --decode > dev-tom.crt

     # You can get the actual certificate # crt is public key and key is private key